pygfx/wgpu-py/docs/backends.rst

 `here <https://vkguide.dev/docs/chapter-3/push_constants/>`_.
 Using push constants in WGPU closely follows the Vulkan model.

+The advantage of push constants is that they are typically faster to update than uniform buffers.
+Modifications to push constants are included in the command encoder; updating a uniform buffer involves sending a separate command to the GPU.

+The disadvantage of push constants and that their size limit is much smaller.
+The limit is guaranteed to be at least 128 bytes, and 256 bytes is typical

 Given an adapter, first determine if it supports push constants::

     >> "push-constants" in adapter.features